icinganalysis/icinganalysis.github.io/content/Freezing point depressant.md

 Today, for aircraft deicing on the ground, glycols are widely used.
 (However, we will not detail ground deicing herein.)

-We already saw some of the uses of alcohol as a deicing and ice prevention fluid in [Carburetor and Induction Systems]({filename}Carburetor and Induction Systems.md).
+We already saw some uses of alcohol as a deicing and ice prevention fluid in [Carburetor and Induction Systems]({filename}Carburetor and Induction Systems.md).

 Here, we will detail a study of improving propeller deicing, and a study of calculations to determine how much fluid is required.

-##"An Investigation of the Characteristics of a Propeller Alcohol Feed Ring", NACA-RB-4F06 [^1]
+## "An Investigation of the Characteristics of a Propeller Alcohol Feed Ring", NACA-RB-4F06 [^1]

 By 1941, NACA had airplanes with robust ice protection (see ["Engine Exhaust Heat"]({filename}engine exhaust heat.md)),